alice-labs/plugin-woocommerce/wp-content/plugins/myaliceai/readme.txt

 == Changelog ==

+= 1.2.5 – 18/03/2022 =
+* Added language template (POT) file
+* Added settings in the dashboard to control who is able to chat
+* Improve customer connect API (customer will be connected from very first time visit)
+* Improve UX (added spinner when saved any settings or API data)

 = 1.2.4 =
 * Fix dashboard slow issue because of api 500 response
 * Added compatibility of WordPress 5.9